-Federal Information Security Modernization Act of 2014 (FISMA) Inspector General Report ~ Fiscal Year 2022 Completed within the Department of Homeland Security CyberScope Portal on July 30, 2022
+Federal Information Security Modernization Act of 2014 (FISMA) Inspector General Report ~ Fiscal Year 2023 Completed within the Department of Homeland Security CyberScope Portal on July 30, 2023

 The Federal Information Security Modernization Act of 2014 (FISMA) requires each agency Inspector General (IG) or an independent external auditor, as selected by the IG, to conduct an annual independent evaluation to determine the effectiveness of the information security program and practices of its respective agency.
-The results of the annual evaluations are reported to the Office of Management and Budget (OMB) through the Department of Homeland Security's (DHS) CyberScope portal.
+The results of the annual evaluations are reported to the Office of Management and Budget through the Department of Homeland Security's CyberScope portal.

-The FY 2022 Core IG Metrics represent a continuation of work begun in FY 2016 and were chosen based on their applicability to critical efforts emanating from Executive Order (EO) 14028, Improving the Nation's Cybersecurity, and recent OMB guidance to agencies in furtherance of the modernization of Federal cybersecurity.
-The FY 2022 Core IG Metrics align with the five functional areas in the NIST Framework for Improving Critical Infrastructure CyberSecurity: Identify, Protect, Detect, Respond, and Recover and are designed to facilitate the IG's assessment of the maturity of an agency's information security program concerning each of the five functional domains.
+The FY 2023 FISMA evaluation includes the 20 Core IG Metrics and 20 Supplemental IG Metrics.
+The Core IG metrics are assessed annually and represent a combination of Administration priorities, high impact security processes, and essential functions necessary to determine security program effectiveness.
+The Supplemental Metrics are assessed at least once every two years and represent important activities conducted by security programs and contribute to the overall evaluation and determination of security program effectiveness.
+The IG metrics align with the five functional areas in the National Institute of Standards and Technology (NIST) Framework for Improving Critical Infrastructure CyberSecurity: Identify, Protect, Detect, Respond, and Recover and are designed to facilitate the IG's assessment of the maturity of an agency's information security program concerning each of the five functional domains.
 When performed concurrently and continuously, the five functional areas form an operational culture that addresses the dynamic nature of cybersecurity risk.